maxistephan/maxistephan/Readme.md

-# Hi 👋 My name is Max and I'm a Software-Engineer
+# Hi 👋 My name is Max and I'm a Software Engineer

 ## 🌞 About Me